Portsmouth and Concord Railroad: Further development

 The route fell short of revenue expectations, and in 1855 declared bankruptcy.
-On May 1, 1855 the company took out a mortgage on their track, whereupon ownership passed to the creditors of the railway.
-On July 14 a new company named the Concord and Portsmouth Railroad was founded, and on September 1 the new company took over the railway.
+On May 1, 1855, the company took out a mortgage on their track, whereupon ownership passed to the creditors of the railway.
+On July 14, a new company named the Concord and Portsmouth Railroad was founded; and on September 1, the new company took over the railway.

-However, the financial situation did not significantly improve, and on September 11, 1858 the financially strong Concord Railroad leased the Concord and Portsmouth Railroad company for five years, then on January 1, 1862 extended the lease to 99.
+However, the financial situation did not significantly improve, and on September 11, 1858, the financially strong Concord Railroad leased the Concord and Portsmouth Railroad company for five years, then on January 1, 1862, extended the lease to 99 years.
 This railroad company abandoned the Candia-to-Suncook section, and instead the two already-licensed branch lines were built.
 The closure coincided with the opening of the route to Manchester, the rest of the feeder route from Bow Junction to Suncook, and the license for the branch line to Hooksett.

 The Concord Railroad was merged with other companies to form the Concord and Montreal Railroad on September 19, 1889, and the lease contract with the Concord & Portsmouth was transferred to this new company.
 On June 29, 1895, management of the route went to the Boston & Maine, having been leased to the Concord & Montreal in the meantime.
 The Boston & Maine bought a majority stake in the company in 1940 and achieved complete ownership four years later.
-In 1945 the Concord & Portsmouth dissolved.
-In 1982 the track between Rockingham Junction and East Manchester closed and is now owned by the state of New Hampshire and managed as a recreational trail.
+In 1945, the Concord & Portsmouth dissolved.
+In 1982, the track between Rockingham Junction and East Manchester closed and is now owned by the state of New Hampshire and managed as a recreational trail.
 The Manchester to East Manchester segment was operated as an industrial spur and saw rail service until 1994.
 It was abandoned in 1995.
 The remaining section from Rockingham Junction to Portsmouth is now operated by Pan Am Railways.